Jean Saidman

 Jean Saidman (19 November 1897 – 6 July 1949) was a French radiologist who promoted the idea of heliotherapy or actinotherapy, using solar radiation to cure various diseases such as tuberculosis.
-He built special rotating structures called solariums at Aix-les-Bains and Vallauris in France and at Jamnagar in India.
+He built special rotating structures called solariums at Aix-les-Bains and Vallauris in France and at Jamnagar, Gujarat, in India.
+After World War II he was also among the first to introduce Ayurvedic medicine and to encourage research on them in France.